scottystephens/stratifi/docs/features/tink/TINK_URGENT_FIX_REQUIRED.md

    - Use your Tink developer credentials

 2. **Navigate to Your App Settings**
-   - Find your Stratifi integration app
+   - Find your Stratiri integration app
    - Look for "OAuth" or "Token" settings

 3. **Enable Permanent User Access**